johanneshilden/lets-parse/json-combinator/README.md

 maybeOption p = option Nothing (Just <$> p)
 ```

-This function returns the result of running some action, wrapped in a `Maybe` type, i.e., `Nothing` if the parser fails without consuming input, and otherwise `Just` the result.
+This function returns the result of running some action, wrapped in a `Maybe` type, i.e., `Nothing` if the parser fails without consuming any input, and otherwise `Just` the result.

 ```haskell
 has :: Parser a -> Parser Bool